This article was opened on Tuesday 6 February 2007, and last modified on Monday 30 June 2008.

 Above: MLVs sandwich a Class 73 electro-diesel loco which provides the motive power to the 3-coach train.
 Below: one of the MLVs meets our DEMU motor coach 60118 Tunbridge Wells.
 Photos by Andy Armitage.

-Members of [BRAG] visited St. Leonards Depot on 29 May 2008, by special arrangement.
-BRAG campaigns for the improvement of rail services and stations in the Hastings–Eastbourne area and beyond.
+Members of BRAG visited St. Leonards Depot on 29 May 2008, by special arrangement.
+BRAG campaigns for the improvement of rail services and stations in the Hastings – Eastbourne area and beyond.